ncn-foreigners/blocking/README.md

 #> 8:     6     5     2 0.08333336
 ```

-Deduplication followed by the `reclin2` package
+Deduplication using the `pair_ann` function for integration with the
+`reclin2` package.
+Here I use the pipeline that can be used with the
+`reclin2` package.

 ``` r
 pair_ann(x = df_example, on = "txt") |>